Security Vulnerabilities & Attack Surface

 High Impact

-As detailed in section 4.1, decodeJwtPayload() decodes the JWT payload without verifying the signature.
+As detailed in vulnerability 12, decodeJwtPayload() decodes the JWT payload without verifying the signature.
 This is a fundamental authentication flaw -- any party can forge a JWT with arbitrary claims.

 Credentials Stored as Plaintext JSON